Jane Austen — "I give you joy of our new nephew, and hope if he ever comes to be hanged it will…"

 I give you joy of our new nephew, and hope if he ever comes to be hanged it will not be till we are too old to care about it.

-"I am not at all ashamed of being a little romantic myself."
+"I am not at all a fine lady."

 From a letter to her sister, Cassandra, on the birth of their new nephew, Charles John Austen.